dajhub/dajhub.github.io/content/peek-in-fedora/index.md

 ```bash
 $ sudo dnf install Peek
 ```

-When opening the app for the first time you may get an error message
+When opening Peek for the first time you may get the following error message:

-\
 ![error-message](peek-ffmpeg.webp)

-If this happens then in your terminal type:
+If this happens you may need to install ffmpeg, which processes video and audio files:
 ```bash
 $ sudo dnf install ffmpeg
 ```
-\

 Opening the app should now work.

-\
 ![peek-screen](peek-screen.webp)